 Rio 2016, the latest Olympics.
 Literally.

-Rio's legacy shouldn't come as a surprise: it is simply a South American version of the history of the modern Olympics.
-The 2004 Athens Games cost € 9 billion and are remembered as the symbol of the collapse.
-Same ordeal, apart from the political propaganda aspect, for the 2008 Beijing Olympics.
-Academic studies they found no conclusive evidence that there is a clear-cut advantage in hosting the Games.
+Rio's legacy should come as no surprise: it's simply a South American version of modern Olympic history.
+The 2004 Athens Games cost 9 billion euros and are remembered as the symbol of the debacle.
+Same trouble, apart from the political propaganda aspect, for the 2008 Beijing Olympics.
+Academic studies they have found no conclusive evidence that there is a net benefit to hosting the Games.

 Despite budget excesses and allegations of human rights violations in host cities, the IOC seemed very happy to carry on the usual work in planning for Tokyo 2020.
 After all, under the entry 2014 and 2016 (Winter Olympics and summer) brought a total of 5,3 billion euros.
 But the lavish gaming model behind taxpayers has become a serious problem.
-The CIO himself announced last years that he has the intention to review the evaluation process of the host cities, after a series of renunciations by popular acclaim.
+The CIO himself announced last years that he has the intention to review the evaluation process of the host cities, after a series of popular renunciations.
 There was already, as mentioned, a growing feeling that the Olympics had become a decadent party that no one could afford.

 Then Covid hit.